jrnold/bayesian_notes/docs/robust.md

 - @BDA3 [Sec.
 14.7] for models with unequal variances and correlations.
 - @Stan2016a reparameterizes the Student t distribution as a mixture of gamma distributions in Stan.

+### Qunatile regression

+- @BenoitPoel2017a
+- @YuZhang2005a for the three-parameter asymmetric Laplace distribution